ViLourenco/my-calendar-pro/readme.txt

 TODO: handle tzoffsetfrom/to in iCal from Google (part of the overall vcal block, not part of an event)
 TODO: add location search based on alternate location characteristics to query

+= 1.5.10 =

+* In import, use occur_begin & occur_end instead of event_begin and event_end if exists TODO; support My Calendar exports
+* Bug fix: pass default location with no selector

 = 1.5.9 =

 * Bug fix: Handle event end dates if not provided in import file